german-bortoli/slack-app-bot/README.md

 ## Database

-Since this project is pretty much an MVP, I decided to use SQLite to simplify things, please don't use this in production.
+🛑  Since this project is pretty much an MVP, I decided to use SQLite to simplify things, please *DON'T USE THIS ON PRODUCTION*. 🛑

 ## Running the code

 ```sh